 June 2019 marked a decade since the publication of the ATOC Connecting Communities report.
 In the summer of 2014, this website looked into the status of the projects recommended for progression by the report.
-This page reviews the progress made in the last five years.
+This page reviews the progress made in the five years from 2014 to 2019.

 In the past five years, some of the recommendations have become reality.
 Kenilworth and Ilkeston railway stations have opened with strong initial passenger numbers being record.
 Construction is commencing on a station serving Horden.
 All three have been assisted by the New Stations Fund, with the former two benefitting from the first round and Horden gaining support in the second round.

 The campaign for Wantage is pushing forward with local authority support for a station in this area.
 The latest position is summarised on the Oxfordshire County Council website following the completion of a statement of opinion in August 2018.

 Unfortunately, stations at Ossett, Rushden and Clay Cross appear unlikely to be delivered with no progress recorded on these proposals in the last five years.